 Placenta Practice can only make this at your home, using your own blender.
 It is not possible to prepare Placenta Smoothies on hospital wards or in other public areas.
 The smoothie is prepared freshly for you and you should drink it as soon as possible after preparation.
-If you would like a Placenta Smoothie you must book our Gold collection because the placenta needs to be super fresh and the smoothie should ideally be made within twelve hours.
+If you would like a Placenta Smoothie you must book our Gold collection as the smoothie needs to be made within 12 hours of birth.
+This is a requirement from Environmental Health Office.

 Placentas vary in size so the number of capsules also varies.

 The number of capsules made from the Simple Placenta method can be anywhere from 80-180.

 For Traditional Chinese Medicine (TCM) placenta capsules the average is slightly less.

 It is very important that Simple Placenta Capsules are consumed within 12 weeks.
 Simple Capsules can be stored in a cool, dry dark cupboard, but not the fridge.
 We strongly advise clients to wash their hands before handling their placenta capsules and avoid leaving the jar open.

 Traditional Chinese Medicine (TCM) capsules can be stored in a cool dry dark cupboard, but not the fridge, for up to 6 months.
 We strongly advise clients to wash their hands before handling their placenta capsules and avoid leaving the jar open.